Enquil/rtr_v5/README.md

 Due to time-constraints, i chose to omit the following functionality that was originally planned:

-* Comment reply system
+* Comment reply system (currently only post author can reply to comments)
 * News-api, have not recieved a reply about extra requests still
-* Removed cloudinary image fields for posts, this is due to switching to function views and i did not have time to learn the differences in how forms are handled
+* Removed cloudinary image fields for posts, this is due to switching to function views and i did not have time to learn the differences in how forms are tested

 ## Models used and Schema